parallelvirtualcluster/pvc/docs/installing.md

 0. Follow the prompts from the installer ISO.
 It will ask for a hostname, the system disk device to use, the initial network interface to configure as well as either DHCP or static IP information, and finally either an HTTP URL containing an SSH `authorized_keys` to use for the `deploy` user, or a password for this user if key auth is unavailable.

 0. Wait for the installer to complete.
-It will provide some next steps at the end, and wait for the administrator to acknowledge via an "Enter" keypress.
+It will provide some next steps at the end, and wait for the administrator to acknowledge via an "Enter" key-press.
 The node will now reboot into the base PVC system.

 0. Repeat the above steps for all 3 initial nodes.
 On boot, they will display their configured IP address to be used in the next steps.